 Are you a graduate student pursuing research related to issues of social justice and diversity?
 Looking to gain practical research skills, connect with others in the field, and get published?
-Apply to be a 2017 Social Justice and Diversity Graduate Research Fellow.
+Learn more about becoming a Social Justice and Diversity Graduate Research Fellow.

 Any master's or doctoral student at William & Mary is invited to apply for the one-year fellowship.
 Fellows will be placed into three- to five-person research teams under the guidance of a faculty or post-doctoral mentor based on topic of interest.
 Teams will meet regularly through the spring and fall semesters to share progress on individual research projects, share best practices and serve as a sounding board.

 Four brown-bag sessions will be offered on topics related to research and manuscript writing in the area of social justice and diversity, with a particular emphasis on the development of practical, rigorous research skills and the advancement of research in the field of social justice and diversity.

 Eight students were selected as inaugural fellows for 2017-2018.
 More information about the application to become a 2018-2019 fellow will be available in early 2018.

 Questions?
 Contact Natoya Haskins, Assistant Professor of Counselor Education, at [[nhhaskins]].

 The Social Justice and Diversity Fellowship is supported by the Office of Diversity & Inclusion, the School of Education, and the School Psychology and Counselor Education Program.